dev-mhany/printf/README.md

 ### 15. *

-All the above options work well together.
-A project by Muhammad & Amira
+All the above options work well together. this project is done by project by Ms uhammad & Amira